Coronavirus (COVID-19) news

 How covid-19 impacts markets

-The first case of Coronavirus (COVID-19) disease appeared in December 2019 in Wuhan, China.
-Since early 2020, this disease has spread rapidly, generating medical crises and lockdowns around the world.
+The first case of Coronavirus (COVID-19) appeared in December 2019 in Wuhan, China.
+Since early 2020, this disease has spread rapidly, generating medical crises, overwhelming hospitals and prompting governments to enact lockdowns around the world.

 During the first months, investors responded with a sharp panic-selling response to the possible economic collapse, typical to such black-swan events.